Special Project: Synopsis

 Erin expresses frustration that Andy is still with Jessica.
 After Andy and Dwight jointly choose her for the project team, she admits in a talking head that she is not going to return to Scranton once she arrives in Florida.
 At the end of the episode, it is revealed that Cathy also has ulterior motives for the trip, intending to seduce Jim while the two are in Florida together, stating, during a cell phone conversation to a friend, that "[Jim's] marriage is not good; nobody knows better than me.
 Definitely we will.
 It's three weeks in Tallahassee.
 What else is there to do?"

-Darryl discovers warehouse worker Val (Ameenah Kaplan) has knitted him a beanie.
+Darryl discovers warehouse worker Val has knitted him a beanie.
 Unsure if she intended it as a romantic gift or simply one of friendship, Darryl decides to find out by giving her a Valentine's Day gift of an expensive pair of cashmere ladies' gloves with a romantic card.
-Upon discovering that Val had knitted a beanie for everyone in the warehouse, an embarrassed Darryl passes the gloves off to warehouse worker Nate (Mark Proksch), who is moved by the gift, and later gives him personal coupons for repayment.
+Upon discovering that Val had knitted a beanie for everyone in the warehouse, an embarrassed Darryl passes the gloves off to warehouse worker Nate, who is moved by the gift, and later gives him personal coupons for repayment.
 Darryl is further disappointed when a man named Brandon calls asking for the address of the warehouse to send flowers to his girlfriend Val.
 He is intrigued, however, when she says the flowers were from her mother, despite him pointing out the caller had had a deep voice and gone by the name Brandon.
 Darryl decides Val's gift was "a love beanie".

 Production

 The episode was written by story editor Amelie Gillette, her second writing credit for the series after joining the writing staff in the seventh season.
 It was directed by series producer and editor David Rogers, his fifth directing credit for the series.
 The episode also marks the eighth appearance of Lindsey Broad, who plays Cathy, Pam's replacement during her maternity leave.
-She makes an appearance in the episode, despite the fact that Pam arrives back in work, which is referenced in the episode by Meredith Palmer.
+She makes an appearance in the episode, despite the fact that Pam arrives back to work, which is referenced in the episode by Meredith Palmer.
 The episode introduced a six-episode arc which featured several of the office workers working on a special project for Sabre in Tallahassee, Florida.
 The Season Eight DVD contains a number of deleted scenes from this episode.
 Notable cut scenes include more clips of Dwight forming his group, Cathy mentioning a former boyfriend to the camera, and more clips of the office workers attempting to join the special projects group.